-The Council for the Accreditation of Educator Preparation (CAEP) is our accrediting body.
-CAEP's mission is to ensure quality teacher preparation.
+The National Council for Accreditation of Teacher Education (NCATE) is our accrediting body.
+NCATE's mission is to ensure quality teacher preparation.
 As such, the M. Ed. program uses several assessments to evaluate instructional quality and performance and to determine the program's strengths and weaknesses.
 The following matrix lists the assessments that are used in the graduate education programs.